sabirin08/E-CycleGo/README.md

 ## The Problem

-The nearest e-waste disposal bin for GSU students is at **Center Parc Stadium** — a 15-20 minute bus ride from the Student Center, library, and main campus buildings.
-No college student is busing 20 minutes to properly dispose of a battery.
+The nearest e-waste disposal bin for GSU students is at **Center Parc Stadium** — a 34 minute walk, 15-20 minute bus ride, and 10 minute car ride from the Student Center, library, and main campus buildings.
+No college student is busing themselves to properly dispose of a battery with those time.
 So they throw it in the trash, where lithium batteries cause landfill fires and toxic chemicals like mercury leak into groundwater.

 ## Our Solution